-We, experienced journalists from nine European countries, are “Investigate Europe”.
+We, experienced journalists from eleven European countries, are “Investigate Europe”.

 We research as a multinational team.
 We share, merge and crosscheck facts – tackling the usual national bias.
 We point out responsible transnational structures and actors in issues of European-wide relevance to make it possible to hold them accountable.